dajmcdon/rtestim/cran-comments.md

-## Response to revisions requested by CRAN team

-* The DESCRIPTION now lists Author(s), (YYYY) before the <doi> link.
-* Included copyrighted code by Arnold, Tibshirani, and Sadhanala has been removed in favour of linking to the CRAN package `tvdenoising` (written by Tibshirani)

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.
+## revdepcheck results

+There are currently no downstream dependencies for this package.